 - Transparency – disclosing information on suppliers and the hazardous chemicals they discharge.

 2017 is the third edition of the Detox Catwalk, which assesses the steps taken by fashion brands so far.
-In addition, provide necessary tools to be fit for 2020.
-Greenpeace launched its “Detox My Fashion” campaign in July 2011 to address this problem, asking the textile industry to urgently take responsibility for its contribution to toxic pollution.
+Besides, provide necessary tools to be fit for 2020.
+Greenpeace launched its “Detox My Fashion” campaign in July 2011 to address this problem, asking the textile industry to take responsibility for its contribution to toxic pollution urgently.
 Hazardous chemicals are commonly used for the manufacture of clothes by many well-known brands.